perokvist/event-driven-architecture/azure_containers.md

 And while this is happening there is a new kid on the block, mainly driven by edge providers, where WASM is used as an deployment unit, in the same sense as a container, where a platform instead of docker as unit uses [WASM](https://webassembly.org/).

+> *"If WASM+WASI existed in 2008, we wouldn't have needed to created Docker.
+That's how important it is.
+Webassembly on the server is the future of computing.
+A standardized system interface was the missing link.
+Let's hope WASI is up to the task!"* - [Solomon Hykes](https://twitter.com/solomonstre/status/1111004913222324225?s=20)

 ## Azure Services and Containers

 In Azure we see more and more services adopting containers as an deployment option even into catered services.
 In some cases you could run the workload your self, but running it in a catered service reduces complexty and adds specialized features.